rywizard/next-tailwind-test/README.md

 E-commerce application built with Next.js 14, TypeScript, TailwindCSS, and tested with Mock Service Worker.

+## Introduction

+The project was built for less than 4 hours by rywizard.

 ## Tech Stack

 - Next.js 14 (App Router)